jdenholm/TorchTools/README.md

 ### Models

 #### Dense Network
-Often people share code with simple perceptron-style networks where they have hard-coded the architecture, number of layers and various other attributes such as dropout probabilities and the number of input/output features.
-This code is often inelegant—and doesn't allow one to easily investigate modifications to the architecture.
+Often people share code with simple perceptron-style networks where they have hard-coded the architecture—the number of layers, dropout probabilities and the number of input/output features, etc. Hard-coding these features is inelegant and doesn't allow one to easily modify the architecture.

-`DenseNetwork` is a simple, perceptron-style, neural network that can be used for classification and regression.
+`DenseNetwork` is a straightforward perceptron-style neural network that can be used for classification and regression.
 It is super-simple to use and instantiate.

 For example:
 ```python